codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-ios.md

 ## Manual code signing

 In order to use manual code signing, [encrypt](../building/encrypting/#encrypting-sensitive-data) your **signing certificate**, the **certificate password** (if the certificate is password-protected) and the **provisioning profile**, and set the encrypted values to the following environment variables.
-Note that when encrypting files, you will have to manually [base64 encode](../knowledge-base/base64-encode-decode/) them and then decode during the build.
+Note that when encrypting files, you will have to locally base64 encode them and then decode during the build.

 ```yaml
 environment: